alexanne518/PrjRecipeAppIOS/README.md

 ## A cook book app built using swift.ui, for users to post and view recipes to find and give others insperation when making food.

-This project was built for an ios group term project to show our skills and knowledge using xcode and swift. in the app users can:
+This project was built for an ios group term project to show our skills and knowledge using xcode and swift.
+In this app the user can:

-* Create an account
+* Create an account.
-* Browse and search for recipes that are already posted
+* Browse and search for recipes that are already posted.
-* create and post thier own recipes
+* Create and post their own recipes
 * View thier published and favorited recipes on the profile page

 ## Take a look